 Photo: Elias Gammelgård

-We will hear soloists and Orpheus Baroque, led by Argentinian-German violinist Manfredo Kraemer, one of the world’s foremost Baroque violinists and ensemble leaders.
-Since its formation in 2015, Orpheus Baroque Stockholm has grown into an important part of the capital city’s music offering, serving as a meeting place for philharmonic musicians and some of Sweden’s foremost freelance Baroque musicians.
+Since its formation in 2015, Orpheus Baroque has grown into an important part of the capital city’s music offering, serving as a meeting place for orchestra members and some of Sweden’s foremost freelance Baroque musicians.
+During the vignette Orpheus Treasure Trove, we hear the ensemble in a smaller format for chamber music.

 The musicApproximate times